JacobPantuso/Coco/README.md

 # Coco
-A simple and easy-to-use productivity app
+A simple and easy-to-use productivity app coded using the SwiftUI Library